lapwinglabs/bare-auth-linkedin/Readme.md

 - Go to: https://www.linkedin.com/developer/apps/{{APP_ID}}/auth
 - Add a redirect URL with the following format: `{{ORIGIN}}/auth/`.
 Example: `http://localhost:7000/auth/` or `https://app.finbox.io/auth/`

 > **Important:** Don't forget to add the trailing slash as part of the valid redirect URI.
-Facebook will fail silently and you won't know why.

 ##### 3. Setup the client-side